Skip to Content

 Macho ferns are propagated by the division method.
 New root clumps can be separated from the root ball and planted in separate pots.
 Ferns do not produce seeds, so they can’t be propagated this way.

-If you find your Macho fern has grown new stems and its pot is getting smaller, you can take out the rootball and separate the new root clumps on the sides of the central root cluster.
+If your Macho fern has grown new stems and its pot is getting smaller, you can remove the rootball and separate the new root clumps on the sides of the central root cluster.

 The new root clumps can easily be potted in a new pot with houseplant potting mix and placed in a warm and protected environment to get established.